WINDY-WINDWARD/LogSeq_notes/pages/React.md

 			- ### Text:
 			  this component displays text in the app.
 It uses the basic component textInput to take text input from the user
 			- ### ScrollView:
-			  it is a scrolling container
+			  it is a scrolling container used to host multiple views.
+It can be used to render the large list or content in view with a scroll bar
+		- Threads